chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 You can call any of these quantity makers to make a quantity, and we'll automatically generate the correct unit label.
 The fluidity of combining units and prefixes to make new units makes the library a delight to use.

-Au was the only library I knew with this kind of composability for about a year, although most of that time predates our open source release.
-Happily, this is no longer the case: the V2 interfaces of mp-units are every bit as fluently composable as Au, _and more_, thanks to C++20's non-type template parameters.
-I don't know of any other libraries that come close, though.
+You'll find similar composability in boost and mp-units --- in fact, mp-units is _best_ for composability, because thanks to C++20, they can have it for _type names_, too.

 ---